-The 2JZ-GTE translates into a seemingly conservative 320hp and 315 lb-ft of torque for North American-bound models, and there's a reason things seem so timid.
+The 2JZ-GTE translates into a seemingly conservative 320hp and 315 lb-ft of torque for North American-bound models, and there is a reason things seem so timid.
 Since '89, Japanese automakers have avoided expensive horsepower wars by capping production-car output in its homeland to 276hp.
 At least on paper.
 This Gentlemen's Agreement has since been broken, but the once settled-upon but often-not followed terms meant engine's like Toyota's 2JZ-GTE left the production line with a whole lot of unsqueezed juice left in them.
-At the time, the agreement made a lot of sense for a country with a maximum speed limit of 62mph, but has since proven unrealistic for American car-buyers who who expect mom's minivan to make more power than a mid-'90s supercar.
+At the time, the agreement made a lot of sense for a country with a maximum speed limit of 62mph but has since proven unrealistic for American car-buyers who expect mom's minivan to make more power than a mid-'90s supercar.
 All this means to you is that turning 400hp out of the 2JZ-GTE with a few bolt-ons any numbskull could handle is easier than you think.

 Toyota's 2JZ-GTE gets all 320hp from a sequentially paired team of Hitachi turbos codeveloped by Toyota that aren't a whole lot different than the T3 turbo you once stuck on your Civic.
 Unlike parallel twin-turbo setups where two equally sized turbos huff the same amount of air at the same time, sequential layouts allow one turbo to do its job first and the other to join in at higher engine speeds.
 Often times a smaller turbo precedes a larger one, but with the 2JZ-GTE, equal-sized turbos sit at both ends.
 The Supra was one of the first cars to prove that sequential turbocharging didn't have to be clunky and unreliable.
 Here, by 1,800 rpm the first turbo's already online.
 Stab the throttle, let the ECU, wastegate, and a couple of bypass valves do their jobs, and by 4,000 rpm, two turbos are spinning full-song.

-2JZ-GTE PARTS GUIDE
+2JZ-GTE POWER UPGRADE PARTS

 Brian Crower Cams: Aftermarket cams like those from Brian Crower are one of the best ways to shift the 2JZ-GTE's powerband into a more effective range, making the engine a whole lot more efficient.
 The company offers three stages of cams that are suitable for everything from daily drivers to full-blown drag cars.